Three-point functions in critical loop models: Introduction and main results

 \subsubsection{Conformal loop ensembles}

 Conformal loop ensembles provide a probabilistic construction of loops in the continuum, without taking a limit from a lattice.
 The construction depends on a parameter $\kappa$, which is related to the CFT parameters by $\kappa = 4\beta^{-2}$, obtained by comparing the Hausdorff dimensions computed from SLE to the spectrum \eqref{eq:spec}.
-Conformal loop ensembles were first constructed for the case $\kappa =6$ (percolation) in \cite{cn06} and later for more generic $\kappa$ in \cite{sh06}, see also \cite{sw11}.
+Conformal loop ensembles were first constructed for the case $\kappa =6$ (percolation) in \cite{cn06} and later for more generic $\kappa$ in \cite{she06}, see also \cite{sw11}.
 In general, $\kappa$ belongs to the open interval:

 The resulting collections of loops are countably infinite, and become finite in the limits $\kappa \to\frac83$ (no loops) and $\kappa \to 8$ (a single space-filling loop).
 In the dilute phase $1<\beta^2 < \frac{3}{2}$, loops are simple curves almost surely (i.e. with probability $1$).
-In the dense phase $\frac{1}{2} < \beta^2 < 1$, loops almost surely have double points (i.e. points where they touch themselves).
+In the dense phase $\frac{1}{2} < \beta^2 < 1$, loops almost surely have double points where they touch themselves.
 The range of $\kappa$ is much smaller than the CFT domain $\Re \beta^2>0$.
 This is a price to pay for proving theorems, instead of only having physicists' results.

 Conformal loop ensembles lead to formulas that agree with lattice models and CFT.
 For example, the Hausdorff dimension (= the fractal dimension) of a CLE loop \cite{rs04, b04, b08}, is $1+\frac{\kappa}{8}=2-2\Delta_{(1,0)}$, while the dimension of the gasket is $1+\frac{2}{\kappa}+\frac{3\kappa}{32}=2-2\Delta_{(0,\frac12)}$.
 (For a loop ensemble in a disc, the gasket is the set of points not surrounded by any loops.)
 Conformal loop ensembles have recently led to exact results that were not known from the other approaches.
 This is in particular the case with the backbone exponent \cite{nqsz23}.
 A recent result that we find particularly stimulating is the probability that a loop goes through 3 given points \cite[2024 version]{acsw21}.
 As we will explain in Section~\ref{sec:pi}, this can be interpreted in terms of the 3-point function $\left<V_{(1,0)}V_{(1,0)}V_{(1,0)}\right>$.
-Our main aim is to generalize this result to all 3-point functions of the type $\left<V_{(r_1,s_1)} V_{(r_2,s_2)} V_{(r_3,s_3)}\right>$.
+The formula for $\left<V_{(0,s)}V_{(1,0)}V_{(1,0)}\right>$ is also known \cite[2024 version]{acsw21}.
+Our main aim is to generalize these results to all 3-point functions of the type $\left<V_{(r_1,s_1)} V_{(r_2,s_2)} V_{(r_3,s_3)}\right>$.